AIALab-TeamAI/New_Digital_Twin/README.md

 c .
 Enter the git URL for the desired package.
 Note: you can append a version tag to the end of the git url, like #v0.4.0 or #v0.5.0, to declare a specific package version, or exclude the tag to get the latest from the package's main branch.

-d.
-For the ROS-TCP-Connector, enter ``` https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector```.
+  i.For the ROS-TCP-Connector, enter``` https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector```.

-g.
-For Visualizations, enter https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.visualizations. e .Click Add.
+  ii.For Visualizations, enter https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.visualizations.

+d .Click Add.

-To install from a local clone of the repository, see installing a local package in the Unity manual.
+To install from a local clone of the repository, see [installing a local package](https://docs.unity3d.com/Manual/upm-ui-local.html) in the Unity manual.